History of EVP

 Sarah Estep

-In 1982 The American Association of Electronic
+In 1982 The American Association of Electronic Voice

-Voice Phenomena (AA-EVP) was founded by Sarah
+Phenomena (AA-EVP) was founded by Sarah Estep.
+The

-Estep.
-The AA-EVP organization was founded to
+AA-EVP organization was founded to standardize and

-standardize and educate EVP collection procedures
+educate EVP collection procedures and also to

-and also to increase public awareness of this
+increase public awareness of this phenomena.
+Sarah

-phenomena.
-Sarah Estep claimed to have captured
+Estep claimed to have captured several hundred EVP

-friends, relatives and other persons.
+messages from deceased friends, relatives and other

 Sarah Estep's work has been continued and